 One way that sativa produces stimulant effects is by inducing euphoria, or the famous ‘high.’
 The state of euphoria comes with bursts of energy that enable you to tackle activities that would otherwise be reasonably difficult to handle.

 Due to their stimulating properties, sativa strains are suitable for conditions like fatigue and erectile dysfunction.
 Scientific studies and anecdotal reports also cite heightened creativity and increased positivity as other notable benefits of sativa strains.
+The Mimosa strain is an example of a classic sativa strain.

 These strains are also suitable for people who’re looking to optimize their workouts using cannabis.
 The strain supplies you with the energy you need to keep going at the gym or on the tracks, ensuring that your workouts do not suffer significant downtimes.